Eschatologue/CM_wiki/docs/glossary.md

 Your size and Strength score determine the amount of inventory slots that you have, as shown in the Carrying Capacity table.
 The table also shows the maximum weight you can drag, lift, or push.

-While dragging, lifting, or pushing weight in excess of the maximum weight you can carry, your **:rsc-spd: Speed**{ .rsc } can be no more than 5 feet.
+While dragging, lifting, or pushing weight in excess of the maximum weight you can carry, your **:rsc-spd: Speed**{ .em } can be no more than 5 feet.

 ##### Carrying Capacity